DavidMolta18/Microservice-Application/seleniumTest/Readme.md

 - **Driver Not Found**: Ensure that the path to ChromeDriver is correctly set in the script.
 - **Browser Version Mismatch**: Make sure the version of ChromeDriver matches the version of Google Chrome installed on your machine.

+# IMPORTANT

+## You must take into account in which environment you are running the test.
+This one was done with a windows approach.